btrplace/migrations-UCC-15/README.md

 The scenarios JSON files can be retrieve here: <repo subfolder>

-Start trafic shaping if necessary using the script `shaping` <TO PROVIDE in g5k_script>
+Start trafic shaping if necessary using the script `shaping` <TO PROVIDE in subdir>

 ### Start the reconfiguration plan execution: